 There are a number of options for those that find their unsubsidised fees too high:

 - Community Cervices Card (CSC) - There remains the option of obtaining a CSC if your income is low and/or you have dependants.
-To qualify, you need to be on a benefit or have an income under $27,637 (single, alone) or $84,265 (family of 6).
+To qualify, you need to be on a benefit or have a low income.
 Find out more about your Eligibility on line, or see a copy of the WINZ community-services-card brochure, [or ring 0800 999 999].

-**Captured 20 March 2019**

-Why are our fees higher than other GPs?